chrisburnell/chrisburnell.com/src/pages/cv.md

     <small><strong>January 2023 – present</strong></small>
 </div>

+- Built, maintained, and published a library of React components to enable developers to build accessible and customised client websites quickly that have been fully-tested and are production-ready.
+- Responsible for keeping track of web standards and introducing my team to how we can leverage stable, new technologies to simplify/enhance the library of components.

 <div class=" [ space-between ] ">
     <h4>Lead Developer & Chapter Lead</h4>
     <small><strong>May 2022 – January 2023</strong></small>